Welcome From the Program Director

 This program is accredited by the ACGME to accept and train two residents each year.

 All residents spend 24 months in the full-time program during which academic and practicum phases are done concurrently.
-The curriculum includes the following:
+Download the attached document to review the curriculum.

 The curriculum is tailored to the skills, interests and career goals of individual residents, with a rich variety of clinical and project activities.
 The overall goal of the practicum is to learn the practice of evidence-based, population-focused medicine, with application of skills to address health disparities.